 The point of this exercise is to see where you are, not to compare yourself with other people or some imagined norm.

-- Consider finding and using resources that will help you stay on track or improve your situation.
+Identify resources that will help you stay on track or improve your situation.

 A third and crucial step is to find resources that can help you reach your goals, whether you hope to get out of credit card debt or build a multi-million-dollar portfolio.
 Now, if you have a financial background (whether self-taught or gained from college-level courses), you may know exactly what to do next.Here are some examples of natural next steps based on the information you may have uncovered and documented in step #2: